tedwa/pfin/README.md

 make
 ```

+The compiled program will then appear in `target/release/pfin`.

 # Contributing
 This tool was initially planned to work on other Unix-like operating systems, not just Linux.
 If you know a technique that can achieve similar results to `pidfd_open` and works on other OS/older Linux kernel version, please open an issue or submit a pull request.